Using payment cards for your business

 Setting up the necessary bank account and equipment to enable you to accept card payments is a quick and straightforward process.
-In most cases your system can be up and running in less than a month.
 The main things you need to do are:

 - Set up a merchant account with an 'acquiring bank' to process card payments.
 See setting up a merchant account for your business.